More followers, more money, right?

 If a business is willing to purchase followers to deceive people into following them and doing business with them, it doesn’t exactly build trust, does it?

-So, what should you do instead of buying followers?
+So, what should you do instead of botting?
 Well, you can start by making your account public, posting great content, listening to your existing followers, and interacting more often.
 If building a large business following on social media was easy, everyone would do it.